 - Informational (5–24): Important for general situational awareness.

-How can I lower my risk score?
+How can I view my risk score?

-Since Recorded Future’s risk scores update automatically, once an organization remediates the root cause behind a Triggered Risk Rule, it will be incorporated into the risk score according to automatic age-out criteria and timeliness factors associated with each risk rule.
+Since Recorded Future’s risk scores update automatically, once an organization remediates the root cause behind a triggered risk rule, it will be incorporated into the risk score according to automatic age-out criteria and timeliness factors associated with each risk rule.